PyromancerBoom/Orbital23/rpc_services/README.md

 #### Using Docker to run the services

 1. Make an image : `docker build -t <service_name> .`
    For ease of use, set the service_name to the same name as it's folder.
+This is because every instance is associated to that Image by name in the docker-compose file

 2. Modify `docker-compose.yml` if needed for more instances or different ports.